September 7

 “Did you not hear me?
 I said you’re too close.”

-The bear presented an intimate moment through the lens: side-lit needles of black fur sprung from a bulging corpus, filling the frame, delighting me.
+The bear presented an intimate moment through the lens: side-lit needles of fur, a bulging corpus full frame, delighting me.
 I snapped away, thinking, these could be good.
 Near enough now, I lowered my camera.
 Our shared path felt like bear path.
 Five bear-length rugs between us.
 Time to move.
 Or — time to move bear — was what I’d actually thought, imploring the beast to act.
-I was stuck.
+I could not move.

 I stood, heron-like, if herons waited on gator.
 On the grounds with me, eight workshop peers were oblivious, our instructor too, preoccupied, enthralled by his own bear folly.
 I felt alone.
 A raised viewing platform ten feet above was closed to the general public.
 Student interns were preoccupied, upending feed buckets, scooping up scat.